May 10, 2021

-And what will you do if one day you need to switch Google Analytics account and start sending data to the new one?
-Well, you’ll need to manually change Tracking ID in each GA tag.
+And what will you do if one day you need to switch your Google Analytics account and start sending data to the new one?
+Well, you’ll need to manually change the Tracking ID in each GA tag.
 And that sucks…

-#7.
-Use Lookup Tables
+#8.
+Use Lookup/Regex Tables